CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the module ISMS.1 Sicherheitsmanagement.md

 * Use appropriate and easy-to-use security products.
 * Security concepts and policies must be realistic.
 * Information security must be practiced by senior management to ensure a high level of employee acceptance.
-#### ISMS.1.M9 Integrating Information Security into Organizational Procedures and Processes [Institutional Management]
+#### ISMS.1.M9 Integrating Information Security into Organizational Processes and Processes [Head of Institution]

 Information security must be integrated into all business processes.
 It must be ensured that not only new projects but also current ones take into account all the necessary safety aspects.